-Dwelling, Multiple Family: A dwelling or group of dwellings in one structure containing separate living units for three or more families.
+Dwelling, Multifamily: A structure containing three (3) or more dwelling units.

 Dwelling Unit - residential: A room or group of rooms designed and equipped exclusively for use as permanent, seasonal, or temporary living quarters for only one (1) family at a time, and containing living, sleeping, toilet, and cooking facilities.
-The term shall include prefabricated or modular housing, mobile homes, and rental units that contain cooking, sleeping, and toilet facilities regardless of the time-period rented.
-This does not include hotels, motels, rooming houses, or temporary trailers.
-A recreational vehicles with its tires on the ground and registered with the State Division of Motor Vehicles is not considered a residential dwelling unit.
+The term shall include prefabricated or modular housing, mobile homes, tiny homes as defined in 29-A M.R.S. §101 (80-C), and rental units that contain cooking, sleeping, and toilet facilities regardless of the time-period rented.
+This does not include hotels, motels, rooming houses, or recreational vehicles.